George-16/Splendor/README.md

 In the future, it is appreciated that we can make a better strategy to consider more about the collection of gems that benefits the agent and weaken the opponent.
 What's more, reserving a particular card which is important to the opponent.

-# Reinforcement Learning with Approximate Q-Learning - Computational Approach
+# Reinforcement Learning with Approximate Q-Learning

 ## Governing Strategy Tree